CKs-Technology-News/PrivacyTools/README.md

 Privacy oriented alternatives:
 - [Ackee](https://ackee.electerious.com/) – Self-hosted website analytics.
 - [Alpina Web Analytics](https://alpina.io/) – Simple, privacy-respecting analytics software with event tracking, real-time dashboard and filters.
 No cookie or local storage usage.
 The service offers free and paid plans.
 - [Aurora](https://useaurora.app/) – 100% Cookie-Free Open Website Analytics.
 Collect Anonymous Data.
-Make your Audience Happy Now!
 - [Chiffre](https://chiffre.io/) – Cannot be self-hosted but besides that, not bad.
 - [Clicky](https://clicky.com/) – Monitor, analyze, and react to traffic in real time.
 - [Counter](https://counter.dev/) – No custom domain support but other than that, good and reliable.